LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/messaging-conversation-segments.md

 Please note: the following scenarios do not start a new skill-segment:

 * Back-to-Queue - returning a conversation to the same skill-queue
-* Takeover - agent manager taking over a conversation from his agents becomes the assigned agent of the conversation but the conversation remains assigned to the same skill
+* Takeover - agent manager taking over a conversation from his agents becomes the assigned agent of the conversation but the conversation remains assigned to the same skill.

-### Metrics
+## Metrics

 | Manager Question | Answer (Metric) | Action |
 | --- | --- | --- |